luckylukam/newHunter/README.md

 # nextHunter

-A pure-JS userscript that replaces the default reader on **e-hentai**, **exhentai**, and **nhentai** with a clean, minimal overlay reader.
+A pure-JS userscript that replaces the default reader some sites ;) with a clean, minimal overlay reader.
 No external dependencies, no backend — just drop it in your userscript manager and go.

 ## Features